Asees-Khurana1/Data-Backup-App/README.md

 - **Error Handling**: Manages errors during the backup process, including retries if a failure occurs.
 - **WorkManager Integration**: Utilizes WorkManager to schedule and manage the execution of backup tasks in the background.

-### RestoreWorker

-#### Purpose

-Executes the restoration operations.

-#### Functionality

-- **Data Retrieval**: Fetches backup data from Firebase using `FirebaseDBHelper`.
-- **File Restoration**: Uses `FileRepository` to restore files to their original locations on the device.
-- **Error Handling**: Manages errors during the restore process, including retries if a failure occurs.
-- **WorkManager Integration**: Utilizes WorkManager to schedule and manage the execution of restore tasks in the background.

-### FileViewModel

-#### Purpose

-Provides data and handles business logic for file-related operations.

-#### Functionality

-- **LiveData Exposure**: Exposes LiveData for backup and restore statuses to the UI components.
-- **Repository Integration**: Uses `FileRepository` to interact with the data layer and perform backup and restore operations.
-- **Business Logic**: Contains methods to start backup and restore processes and updates LiveData objects to reflect the current status.

 ### FileRepository

 #### Purpose